Forgetfulness: Knowing When to Ask for Help

 Blood and urine tests can help the doctor find the cause of the memory problems or dementia.
 The doctor also might do tests for memory loss and test the person’s problem-solving and language abilities.
 A brain scan, such as an MRI, may help rule out some causes of the memory problems.

 Some people with memory problems have a condition called amnestic mild cognitive impairment, or amnestic MCI.
-People with this condition have more memory problems than normal for people their age, but their symptoms are not as severe as those of Alzheimer’s disease, and they are able to carry out their normal daily activities.
+People with this condition have more memory problems than normal for people their age, but their symptoms are not as severe as those of people with Alzheimer’s disease, and they are able to carry out their normal daily activities.

 Signs of MCI include losing things often, forgetting to go to important events and appointments, and having trouble coming up with desired words.
 Family and friends may notice memory lapses, and the person with MCI may worry about losing his or her memory.
 These worries may prompt the person to see a doctor for diagnosis.